-But I think it evident that Stein's principal anxiety was to commit Frederick William beyond recall.
-He did not believe in the firmness either of Hardenberg or the King.
-He certainly did injustice to Hardenberg; but is it so clear that, if a little more famous officer of volunteers, for an attic in the Hotel Zum Zepter.
-Pertz tells us that he lived here surrounded with jealous spies, Kalkreuth reporting his whereabout to the French ambassador, who set a watch upon him, in order no doubt to detect the revolutionary schemes which he was supposed to medi-Stein himself notes that when the fever seized him, and tate. he lay at the point of death, the King refrained from taking any notice and did not even send to inquire after his health.
-But he records gratefully the attentions paid him by Blücher, Scharnhorst, and Prince Wilhelm, and adds that he received the most touching proofs of the joy, which his return, and later his recovery, caused to the mass of the inhabitants.
-The news of his illness reached, by a mere accident as it seems, his wife at Prag; she hurried to Breslau with her daughters and found the worst past and the recovery begun.
+But Hardenberg had no mind to quit his post, and was conscious of being equal to it by his courage, capacity, and experience, conscious too of suiting the King far better than Stein, while he was not unfitted also to satisfy the people.
+The King, who in 1808 had learnt to live not uncomfortably with Stein, was probably much more afraid of him now that he came back consumed by the fire of revengeful patriotism.
+He was saved the trouble of repulsing him by an accidental circumstance.
+Almost immediately after his arrival in Breslau Stein was seized with a fever, which he believed he had caught in one of the Polish inns.
+It seems that he had a difficulty in procuring accommodation in Breslau, and was indebted at last to General v.
+Lützow, the famous officer of volunteers, for an attic in the Hotel Pertz tells us that he lived here sur-Zum Zepter. rounded with jealous spies, Kalkreuth reporting his whereabout to the French ambassador, who set a watch upon him, in order no doubt to detect the revolutionary schemes which he was supposed to meditate.
+Stein himself notes that when the fever seized him, and he lay at the point of death, the King refrained from taking any notice and did not even send to inquire after his health.
+But he records gratefully the attentions paid him by Blücher, Scharnhorst and Prince Wilhelm, and adds that he received the most touching proofs of the joy which his return, and later his recovery, caused to the mass of the inhabitants.
+The news of his illness reached. by a mere accident as it seems, his wife at Prag; she hurried to Breslau with her daughters and found the worst past and the recovery begun.
 The meeting of the family, which had been separated for a whole year, is the first gleam of better fortune in this gloomy corner of our hero's life.
 He was not to die alone and neglected in an inn.
 His great patron was approaching, and when on the 15th Alexander entered Breslau, visited his friend, and talked to the Frau vom Stein of the daughters' likeness to their father (which I think was only true of Henriette), then of course the cloud of unpopularity passed away, and the courtiers saw the propriety of remembering and visiting Stein.

 We have arrived at the moment of the opening of the War of Liberation.
-The declaration of war against France was delivered to St. Marsan on March 16th, and the Appeal to my People appeared on the 17th.
+The declaration of war against France was delivered to St Marsan on March 16th, and the Appeal to my People appeared on the 17th.
 The French troops had some time before evacuated Berlin.
 The Duke of Mecklenburg had set the example of defection from the Confederation of the Rhine.
 The face of affairs had been changed by the restored alliance of Prussia and Russia.
 Napoleon could no longer expect to cross the Niemen in August.
 It had become evident that he had mistaken for the third time the nature of popular forces.
-Prussia was about - slowly indeed, and after a fashion of her own - to follow the example of Spain and Russia.
+Prussia was about-slowly indeed, and after a fashion of her own-to follow the example of Spain and Russia.